A nanophotonic laser on a graph: Discussion

 \section{Discussion}

 Nanophotonic networks provide a conceptually new device architecture for designing and fabricating chip-compatible random lasers.
 In particular, the process of light scattering (at the nodes) and transport (in the one-dimensional links) are decoupled, and so can be independently designed via the network topology.
+Nanofabrication methods such as near-field electrospinning~\cite{Sun2006}, direct ink writing~\cite{Lewis2006} and soft lithographies~\cite{Xia1998} would in principle allow for highly controlled deposition of the individual waveguides, with pre-defined and independently controlled connectivity and size.
 Furthermore, a network architecture can enhance light-matter interaction and promote loop formation and coupling between embedded emitters, due to its low dimensionality, which is favourable for lasing.
-Although 3D bulk arrangements of polymer nanofibres have been demonstrated~\cite{Huang2017,Persano2015, Krammer2014,Dhanker2014, Zhang2016}, previously reported architectures were weakly connected together or consisted of self-connected loops, and therefore lasing was mostly sustained by long fibers.
-This is very different from our connected network, where the gain length ($\ell_g \sim 10 \mu$m) is of the order of the link length, therefore single edge lasing is impossible, and efficient lasing requires multiple-scattering and more than $\sim 50 \mu$m wide illumination.
+Although 3D bulk arrangements of polymer nanofibres have been demonstrated~\cite{Huang2017,Persano2015, Krammer2014,Dhanker2014, Zhang2016}, previously reported architectures were weakly connected or consisted of self-connected loops, and therefore lasing was mostly sustained by long fibres.
+This is very different from our connected network, where the gain length ($\ell_g \sim 10$ $\upmu$m) is of the order of the link length, therefore single edge lasing is impossible, and efficient lasing requires multiple-scattering and more than $\sim 50$ $\upmu$m wide illumination.
 Compared to 3D arrangements, planar architectures are also better suited for on-chip integration with other photonic components.